IBM/charts/stable/ibm-spectrum-conductor/README.md

 ## Documentation
 To learn more about using IBM Spectrum Conductor with Spark, see the online [IBM Knowledge Center](https://www.ibm.com/support/knowledgecenter/SSZU2E_2.2.1/icp/conductor_icp.html).

-To learn more about using IBM Spectrum Conductor Deep Leanring Impact, see the online [IBM Knowledge Center](http://www.ibm.com/support/knowledgecenter/SSWQ2D_1.1.0/icp/dli-icp.html).
+To learn more about using IBM Spectrum Conductor Deep Learning Impact, see the online [IBM Knowledge Center](http://www.ibm.com/support/knowledgecenter/SSWQ2D_1.1.0/icp/dli-icp.html).